rakulena/deltaGammad/zhengli/dgd/README.md

 ## Intruoduction

-This folder is used to fit the time acceptance and perform a decay-time fit to measure deltagammad with Bd2JpsiKshort and Bd2JpsiKstar
+This program is used to fit the time acceptance and perform a decay-time fit to measure deltagammad with Bd2JpsiKshort and Bd2JpsiKstar

 ## Structure

 - timeAcc: fit time acceptance by signal and control samples

 - dgdfit: fit the decay-time to extract the deltagammad

+- inc,src: the file required for fit

 ## Enviorment